assadkhaniazi/NewsFeedAssignments/README.md

 #NY Times Most Popular Articles App

 This app fetches and displays the most popular articles from the NY Times.
 Users can view a list of articles and tap on an article to see its details.
-The app uses the NY Times Most Popular Articles API and provides offline storage capabilities.
+The app uses the NY Times Most Popular Articles API.

 #Features